 Scholarly Activity Collaborative (SAC)

-Scholarly Activity empowers physicians to shape and improve the healthcare systems where they practice.
-Have an idea to improve patient care?
+Scholarly activity enables physicians to shape and improve the healthcare systems where they practice.
+Have an idea to enhance patient care?
 Lead a quality improvement project.
-See an opportunity to enhance outcomes by changing current practices?
+See an opportunity to improve outcomes by changing current practices?
 Conduct a research study.
-You can drive meaningful change by collecting evidence to support new approaches.
+You can drive meaningful change by gathering evidence to support new approaches.

-More than an ACGME requirement, engaging in scholarly activity with the FMM Learning Network offers the opportunity to
+More than an ACGME requirement, engaging in scholarly activity with the FMM Learning Network provides the opportunity to:

 |